sizhuoli/TreePointsStepbyStep/README.md

 ![Figure 1](figures/fig1.png)

 Figure 1.
 From remote sensing data to a tree database.
+Color indicates tree height (low to high = blue to red)

 ## General Usage